 - Supplements: Fermented cod liver oil, essential fatty acid/fish oil, therapeutic strength probiotics, HCl and digestive enzymes as needed.

-- Detoxification therapies: Detox baths, juicing, sauna, skin brushing, and enemas (if needed).
+- Detoxification therapies: Detox baths, juicing, sauna, skin brushing.

 It’s Up to Us